Reducing Coal Plant Emissions by Cofiring with Natural Gas

 1. A modest cofiring standard at coal plants can reduce carbon emissions significantly and rapidly.

 A cofiring regulation could take three forms.
 The first form is a plant-specific rate-based standard requiring every plant to reduce its emissions rate to the rate prescribed by the standard.
+The resulting emissions rate would be identified in state plans and vary by plant, based on the plant’s underlying characteristics and initial heat rate.
 To comply, a coal plant could cofire with natural gas or install another technology to reach that emissions rate.

 The second form is a tradable performance standard that enables a group of coal plants to achieve an average emissions rate equivalent to the standard.
 In this case, some plants could overcomply by cofiring more than the regulation requires while other plants undercomply.
 A tradable performance standard could be applied at the state level, or states could be permitted to opt into a national-level tradable performance standard.